Typography in buttons

 • Match the surrounding context.
 Button text should align with headings and instructions.
 For example, if the header says “Create account”, the button should say “Create account”, not “Submit”.

-Good example shows form buttons with clear, consistent actions like ‘Create account’.
-Bad example shows generic labels like ‘Submit’ that lack clarity
+Good: buttons with clear actions like 'Create account'.
+Bad: vague labels like 'Submit'

 References: